Enhancing a Convolutional Autoencoder with a Quantum Approximate Optimization Algorithm for Image Noise Reduction: Introduction

 Due to exponentially increasing computational power and the ability to learn data representations in higher-dimensional spaces, our primary objective in this study is to integrate CAE and QAOA to create an advanced latent space for execution within QC.
 We enhanced our model by incorporating a trainable quantum variational circuit to develop a hybrid architecture termed a quantum convolutional autoencoder (QCAE).
-The QCAE was specifically designed for the task of MNIST image denoising.
+The QCAE was specifically designed for the task of MNIST~\cite{mnistdata} image denoising.
 To showcase its efficacy, we conducted a comparative analysis of its performance against its classical counterpart, the classical convolutional autoencoder (CCAE).
-The contributions of this study are as follows: \begin{itemize} \item We present an approach that combines a convolutional autoencoder network with quantum circuits to tackle image denoising efficiently.
-This integration provides the benefit of using a reduced number of qubits, rendering it particularly well-suited for current NISQ devices. \item We leverage the QAOA to replace the classical latent space, elevating the input into a higher-dimensional space.
-This transformation enhances the representation of data, leading to improved accuracy and effectiveness, as QAOA is used to find the minimum objective function (cost function). \item We leverage an advanced parameter-shift rule (PSR) technique to optimize the QAOA parameters finely, resulting in a substantial improvement in the effectiveness of image denoising through this dual parameter shifting strategy. \item We rigorously conducted denoising experiments using the MNIST dataset, exploring diverse image noise factors across both quantum simulation and machine scenarios.
-This comprehensive study aims to refine and advance denoising techniques applied to a widely used MNIST dataset. \end{itemize}
+The contributions of this study are as follows: \begin{itemize} \item We present an approach where the convolutional autoencoder ensures efficient feature extraction, while the QAOA-inspired ansatz circuit contributes the advantage of reduced qubit requirements and improved suitability for NISQ devices. \item We leverage a QAOA-inspired ansatz circuit to replace the classical latent space, enabling the representation of input data in a higher-dimensional quantum space for improved feature extraction and denoising. \item We apply the parameter-shift rule (PSR) to efficiently and precisely compute gradients of the QAOA-inspired ansatz circuit, enabling stable optimization within hybrid quantum-classical training. \item We rigorously conducted denoising experiments using the MNIST dataset, exploring diverse image noise (Gaussian noise) factors across both quantum simulation and machine scenarios. \end{itemize}